I would like to apply to be a student in the PPD Master’s Program. How do I proceed?

-- The required level of mathematics corresponds to appendices B and C of the book: “Introductory Econometrics” of J. Wooldridge.
-These appendices include some exercises for the candidates self-testing.
+- A strong level in mathematics.
+The required level of mathematics corresponds to appendices B and C of the book: “Introductory Econometrics” of J. Wooldridge.
+These appendices include some exercises that you are strongly advised to try before applying.

 Pre-requisites for entering the M2:

-Certain applicants can enter directly into the M2 year, if they have already taken and passed coursework that provides a level of preparation equivalent to that of Year 1 of the PPD Programme (microeconomics, macroeconomics, econometrics and public policy evaluation).
+A few applicants can enter directly into the M2 year, if they have already taken and passed coursework that provides a level of preparation equivalent to that of Year 1 of the PPD Program (in microeconomics, macroeconomics, econometrics and public policy evaluation).

 Candidates requesting an extra year to complete the masters